 Q1 Lowest-Performing Students (Q1).
 In Q1 student growth, the indicator evaluates changes in comparative performance for the school's lowest-performing students (lowest 25%).
+For some schools data may be masked due to low numbers in a particular category.

-SY2019 Q1 Lowest-Performing Students in Reading
+Subgroup - Lowest-Performing Students in Math